 Once planted, pepper plants are usually good to go.
 Keep them sunny and watered and they'll typically be vibrant, healthy plants.
 That said, like anything else, sometimes things go wrong.
-Here are the more common issues one can run into when growing pepper plants and what can be done.
+Here are some of the more common issues we've run into when growing pepper plants and what can be done.

 Leaves with holes in them are a telltale sign that garden slugs are feeding on your pepper plants.
 In most cases, leaf damage is minor and not worth worry.
 Though, with damp and slightly shady conditions, garden slugs can be a nuisance.
 If the leaf damage gets significant (leaves start looking like Swiss cheese), it's time to take action.
 Left unchecked, slugs can kill a small plant.